patelsv/patelsv.github.io/blog/cryptopals.md

 [Here](https://blog.pinboard.in/2013/04/the_matasano_crypto_challenges/) is a very well written intro to these challenges.

 I've started this blog post as a way to document my progress through the challenges as I go through them.
-So, without further ado I'll start with challenges from set-1.
+*Note that my code for the challenges is located in my [github repo](https://github.com/patelsv/cryptopals)* So, without further ado I'll start with challenges from set-1.

 ### Set - 1 : Basics